iulspop/cloud_formation_nodejs_example/README.md

 ## What is CloudFormation?

 CloudFormation is a tool for defining infrastructure as code.
-You create a template in a YAML or JSON file, then you can upload that template to CloudFormation and it will produce a stack based on the ressources and configuration defined in the template.
+You create a template in a YAML or JSON file, then you can upload that template to CloudFormation and it will produce a stack based on the resources and configuration defined in the template.
 Refer to the [CloudFormation documentation](https://docs.aws.amazon.com/cloudformation/?id=docs_gateway) to learn more.

 ## How to Get Started?